XORwell/activeldap-dynamic_finders/README.md

 ## Usage

-First at all, add it to your ActiveLdap model:
+Add it to your ActiveLdap model:

 ```ruby
 class User < ActiveLdap::Base